 Oncology is a key therapeutic area for AbbVie, with a portfolio consisting of three marketed products — Imbruvica, Venclexta, and Empliciti — and a pipeline containing multiple promising new molecules that are being studied in nearly 200 clinical trials in 19 different types of cancer.

-* Excellent oral and written communication skills and a proven track record of working effectively in a dynamic, collaborative, team-oriented setting
+* Excellent oral and written communication skills and a proven track record of working effectively with bioinformaticians and/or software developers

 Location/Region: South San Francisco